varungaddalay-github/Coachable-Varun-Gaddalay-Repository/README.md

 - Fork this template repository to your own Github account.
 - Follow the convention for the naming of the forked repo:
   - `Coachable-[First Name]-[Last Name]-Repository`
-- To maintain privacy, ensure the forked repository is private.
 - Add your these list of coaches (link TBA) as collaborators to your private forked repository, granting access for review and feedback.
   - Example: https://stackoverflow.com/a/64682846/24669812
 - [IMPORTANT] Replace the coach in [`.github/CODEOWNERS`](https://github.com/Coachable-Dev/coachable-student-github-template/blob/main/.github/CODEOWNERS#L1) with your designated coach.
 This will ensure timely notifications when a Pull Request (PR) is made.